Aliases for HTR2C Gene

 G-protein coupled receptor for 5-hydroxytryptamine (serotonin).
 Also functions as a receptor for various drugs and psychoactive substances, including ergot alkaloid derivatives, 1-2,5,-dimethoxy-4-iodophenyl-2-aminopropane (DOI) and lysergic acid diethylamide (LSD).
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors.
 Beta-arrestin family members inhibit signaling via G proteins and mediate activation of alternative signaling pathways.
 Signaling activates a phosphatidylinositol-calcium second messenger system that modulates the activity of phosphatidylinositol 3-kinase and down-stream signaling cascades and promotes the release of Ca(2+) ions from intracellular stores.
 Regulates neuronal activity via the activation of short transient receptor potential calcium channels in the brain, and thereby modulates the activation of pro-opiomelacortin neurons and the release of CRH that then regulates the release of corticosterone.
 Plays a role in the regulation of appetite and eating behavior, responses to anxiogenic stimuli and stress.
 Plays a role in insulin sensitivity and glucose homeostasis.

 Serotonin 5-HT2C receptors, previously known as 5-HT1C receptors, are located primarily in the choroid plexus, cortex, limbic system and basal ganglia.
-5-HT2C receptors play a role in CSF volume regulation, thermoregulation, penile erections and anxiety.
-The human 5-HT2C receptor gene has been localized to chromosome X (Xq24).
+5-HT2C receptors play a role in CSF volume regulation, thermoregulation, penile erection and anxiety.